daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-30-Mcapitata-Development-16S-Analysis-Part-3.md

 - p-trim-left-r 20 (reverse is 20 bp long)
 - p-trim-left-f 19 (forward is 19 bp long)

 Primer information for our sequencing run [is here](https://emmastrand.github.io/EmmaStrand_Notebook/16s-Sequencing-HoloInt/).
+We used the V4 primer region.

 P-truncate values are based on where the mean quality scores of R1 and R2 files start to decrease seen in the MultiQC report: